gotjon05/website_fina/_projects/analyzing_unicorn_companies.md

     LIMIT
         3
 ),

-count_and_avg AS (
+-- need to fix Join between best_performing and funding -- i didnt correctly calculate the average valuation, converted to billions of dollars and rounded to two decimal places count_and_avg AS (
     SELECT
         bf.industry,
         COUNT(f.company_id) AS num_unicorns,
-        AVG(f.funding) AS average_valuation_billions
+        ROUND(AVG(f.valuation)/ 1e9,2) AS average_valuation_billions
     FROM
         best_performing AS bf
     JOIN
+         industries as i ON i.industry = bf.industry
+    JOIN
-        funding AS f ON f.industry = bf.industry
+        funding AS f ON f.company_id = i.company_id
     GROUP BY
         bf.industry
 ),

 SELECT
     count_and_avg.industry,
-    d.year_founded AS year,
+    d.date_joined AS year,
     count_and_avg.num_unicorns,
     count_and_avg.average_valuation_billions
 FROM